-- Advocate for LGBTQ-friendly policies and laws and fight institutional discrimination as much as you can.
+- Advocate for LGBTQ-friendly laws and policies, and combat institutional discrimination wherever you can.

-- Keep educating yourself on current and historical developments around LGBTQ issues and language.
+- Keep educating yourself on Historical and current developments Language and issues related to LGBTQ people.

 - Be sensitive about how much work you’re asking your LGBTQ friends to do for your education and enlightenment.